whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 If the communities of receptive people didn't exist, there would have been no one for the organizers to consult with or build a nation with.
 The respectful communities had to exist before they could be united into a respectful nation.

 These healthy communities are simply groups of people that have their own agreements on how to live well together.
-They still live under ruling-class laws, but despite that, they have their own standards and choose their own way of life the best they can based on all the principles in this book, including integrity, deep connection with the Earth, and generosity.
+They still live under ruling-class laws, but despite that, they have their own standards and choose their own way of life the best they can based on all the principles in this book, including integrity, generosity, and deep connection with the Earth.

 The Zapatistas described how these healthy communities were absolutely essential for their revolution.